 Popular Skills for Office Manager, Dental Office

-Office Managers of Dental Offices seem to require a rather large skill set.
-Most notably, skills in Accounts Payable, Human Resources, Operations Management, and Office Management are correlated to pay that is above average, with boosts between 4 percent and 8 percent.
-At the other end of the pay range are skills like Collections, Scheduling, and Software Knowledge.
-Those familiar with Billing also tend to know Scheduling.
+Office Managers of Dental Offices seem to exploit a large range of skills on the job.
+Most notably, skills in Human Resources, Accounts Payable, Operations Management, and Accounts Receivable are correlated to pay that is above average, with boosts between 4 percent and 8 percent.
+At the other end of the pay range are skills like Collections, Scheduling, and Customer Service.
+Most people experienced in Billing also know Scheduling.

 Pay by Experience Level for Office Manager, Dental Office